AMHembrough/Final-Projcet/README.md

 ![Training & Testing Sets](https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/Training.PNG)

-### Explanation of model choice, including limitations and benefits
+### Explanation of model choice, including limitations and benefits.
+Explanation of changes in model choice week on week.

 Originally, we had selected several databases from World Bank and EIA which we believed would be useful in projecting China and India energy demand over time.
 Originally, we thought to explore the data using linear regression or multivariate regression, but decided to dive deeper.